How to claim inheritance money

 There are three main ways in which you can inherit.

-- You can inherit under a will if you are named as a beneficiary, or
+- You can inherit under a will if you are named as a beneficiary;

-- You can inherit under the intestacy rules if there is no will and you satisfy the legal requirements, or
+- You can inherit under the intestacy rules if there is no will; or

-If there is a will then the terms of that document dictate who administers the estate and who inherits from the estate.
+If there is a will then it will say who administers the estate and who inherits from the estate.

-If there is no will, then the Rules of Intestacy (default provisions) will determine who is entitled to administer the estate and who will inherit from the estate.
+If there is no will, then the rules of intestacy will determine who is entitled to administer the estate and who will inherit from the estate.

 The first step is to find out if a will has been made and whether it names you as a beneficiary.
-The easiest way to do that is to obtain a copy of the Grant, once it has been issued.
+The easiest way to do that is to obtain a copy of the Grant of Probate once it has been issued.
 Please refer to our guide, How to get a copy of a will which will help you to do this.